- Home

 Master Plan

 The Parks and Recreation master plan (PDF) was adopted by the Board of Supervisors on April 25, 2018.
 The Parks and Recreation Master Plan update is a recommendation of the comprehensive plan and is updated every five years.
 The Parks and Recreation Master Plan sets the framework to maintain and expand a high-quality park system meeting the needs of residents and visitors.
+View the Capital Improvement Program (CIP) page for more details about Parks and Recreation CIP projects.
 View the ADA Transition Plan (PDF).
 Learn more about planning an urban or pocket park (PDF).

 Upcoming Projects